 Most of the trees were planted after 1947 and complemented the existing collection within the Bute family’s 19th Century private estate.

-For more information, please view Cardiff Council’s illustrated plant guide or visit us at Bute Park Education Centre.
+For more information, please view Cardiff Council’s illustrated plant guide or visit us at Bute Park Visitor Centre.

 Many trees stand out in the landscape of Bute Park and give the arboretum its unique character.
 This may be due to tree size, number, rarity, shape, form, seasonal colour, location or striking nature.